microsoft/vcpkg-docs/vcpkg/troubleshoot/asset-caching.md

 > can be used for storage services that accept requests in the form of
 > `<url>?<sas>`.

-For example, `x-azurl,https://contoso.com,token=TOKEN_VALUE,readwrite` will result in a request in the form of `https://contoso.com?token=TOKEN_VALUE`.
+For example, `x-azurl,https://contoso.com,token=TOKEN_VALUE,readwrite` results in a request in the form of `https://contoso.com?token=TOKEN_VALUE`.

-If your asset cache provider requires no authorization the `<sas>` parameter can be left empty.
+If your asset cache provider requires no authorization, the `<sas>` parameter can be left empty.
 For example, `x-azurl,https://contoso.com,,readwrite`.

 ### Cause 1: The URL is not correctly formatted

-When setting up your asset cache may sure that you include `https://` as part of the URL.
+When setting up your asset cache, make sure that you include `https://` as part of the URL.

 Steps to resolve: